 112.7(c) Provide appropriate containment and/or diversionary structures or equipment to prevent a discharge as described in 112.1(b).
 The entire containment system, including walls and floor, must be capable of containing oil and must be constructed so that any discharge from a primary containment system, such as a tank or pipe, will not escape the containment system before clean up occurs.
-At a minimum, you must use one of the following prevention systems or its equivalent: (1) for onshore facilities: (i) Dikes, berms or retaining walls sufficiently impervious to contain oil; (ii) Curbing; (iii) Culverting, gutters or other drainage systems; (iv) Weirs, booms or other barriers; (v) Spill diversion ponds; (vi) Retention ponds, or; (vii) Sorbent materials.
+At a minimum, you must use one of the following prevention systems or its equivalent: (1) for onshore facilities: (i) Dikes, berms or retaining walls sufficiently impervious to contain oil; (ii Curbing; (iii) Culverting, gutters or other drainage systems; (iv) Weirs, booms or other barriers; (v Spill diversion ponds; (vi) Retention ponds, or; (vii) Sorbent materials.
 (2) Offshore facilities: (i) Curbing, drip pans, or; (ii) Sumps and collection systems.

-There is potential for a discharge of oil to occur and reach navigable watercourse at some of the oil storage areas at the facility.
-Table 4 summarizes the spill prevention and control measures that are in-place to minimize the potential for discharge of oil from reaching a navigable watercourse.
+There is a low potential for a discharge of oil to occur and reach a navigable water course at the facility; Table 4 summarizes the spill prevention and control measures that are in-place at the facility.
+All ASTs are equipped with overfill protection and secondary containment and neither are located adjacent to a navigable water course.